 Most Common RB Weight, Or Most Common Top Performing RB Weight?

 Diving into the data further, we compared this hard weight range against the overall average of running backs in both the bottom 10 and top 10.
-In the bottom 10, there were 207 running backs measured.
+In the bottom 10, there were 207 running backs with a weight measurement.
 63 of these running backs fell within this hard range, account for 30.4%.
 This establishes a baseline to see if we found an average NFL running back weight, or if we found an average top performing NFL running back weight.
 A great revelation was made when examining the top 10 finishers from 2003 to 2023: 80 out of 210 finishers resided within this weight bracket, representing 38.1%.
 This accounts for a 7.7% increase over the bottom 10 baseline!

 Verifying the Optimal RB Weight Range: Fine-Tuning